gracii-codes/coding-journal-24/README.md

 ## Thoughts:

+“There is a stubbornness about me that never can bear to be frightened at the will of others.
+My courage always rises at every attempt to intimidate me.”
+― Jane Austen, Pride and Prejudice

-1. Always remember: “Code every day”, “Simplicity is the soul of efficiency.” – Austin Freeman
+Always remember: “Code every day”, “Simplicity is the soul of efficiency.” – Austin Freeman

-Up next:
+Study Schedule Up next:

-1. Code!
+1.Class #1 The Complete 2023 Web Development Bootcamp online:
+- Section 5: Intro to CSS Chapters #32 to #37

 ## Author